ArielJalil/aws_cli_organization_tree/README.md

 2. This code has been wrote and tested using [Python 3.10](https://www.python.org/downloads/release/python-3100/)

-### Python modules not included in the standatd library
+### Python modules not included in the Standatd library

 * boto3
 * botocore